 Only the blue or purple berries of elderberry are edible.
 Edible berries and flower are used for medicine, dyes for basketry, arrow shafts, flute, whistles, clapper sticks, and folk medicine.
 The active alkaloids in elderberry plants are hydrocyanic acid and sambucine.
 Both alkaloids will cause nausea so care should be observed with this plant.
 Elderberries are high in Vitamin C. The red berries of other [related] species are toxic and should not be gathered (1).

 To make sure you are getting ripe elderberries if you prefer not to forage for them yourself, you can source quality berries from a reliable herbal manufacturer.
-Incidentally, if knowing how to safely forage for food plants is of interest to you (like it is to me), this book by Dina Falconi is a wonderful primer: Foraging and Feasting: A Field Guide and Wild Food Cookbook.
+Incidentally, if knowing how to safely forage for food plants is of interest to you (like it is to me), Foraging and Feasting: A Field Guide and Wild Food Cookbook is a wonderful primer.

-It alarms me greatly when I receive emails from people that they are making raw elderberry syrup to use with children.
+It alarms me greatly when I receive emails from people that they are making raw elderberry syrup.
 If completely ripe berries were not used or if some leaves or bits of stem were included in making the syrup either accidentally or intentionally, this mistake could send your child to the emergency room.

 One example of how raw elderberry juice is dangerous occurred on a California retreat.
 Eight people ended up hospitalized for various symptoms (2).
 Retreat staff had gathered local, wild elderberries and pressed them into juice for the group, mixing it with apple juice and sugar which disguised the bitter, astringent qualities of the elderberry.